AndresMpa/babylon/doc/bd/ORM.md

 Those both are the greatest ORM avalible on JS and TS, TypeORM is better for TS while Sequelize is more used on JS; still both of the make almost the same

+## Sequelize

+Using Sequelize you can parametrice almost everything so it helps you switch quicky from on RDMS to other if it is needed; also make easier connection process, in Sequelize connection are a driven by a singleton like pool connections on Postgres